storacha/add-to-web3/README.md

 ### `secret_key`

-**Required** The base64 key to use to sign ucan invocations to web3.storage.
+**Required** The base64 encoded key to use to sign UCAN invocations to web3.storage.

 Create one using `w3 key create`.
 See: https://github.com/web3-storage/w3cli#w3_principal